-The overall purpose of the master programme Global Peace, Justice and Well-Being is that students shall acquire in-depth knowledge within the interdisciplinary field of global peace, justice and well-being.
+Description of Programme The overall purpose of the master programme Global Peace, Justice and Well-Being is that students shall acquire in-depth knowledge within the interdisciplinary field of global peace, justice and well-being.
 Many of the present as well as future challenges such as climate change, global pandemics, increasing number of conflicts, cybersecurity threats, increasing inequality within as well as between states, humanitarian crises, lack of inclusive economic, social and political development, and individual well-being are complex and multifaceted and connect the global level with the regional, national, local and individual levels.
-Peace, justice and well-being are mutually linked together.
-Without peace it is difficult to build justice and well-being and vice versa, without justice and well-being it is difficult to build peace.
+Peace, justice and well-being are mutually linked together and interdependent.
+Without peace it is difficult to build justice and well-being and vice versa, without justice and well-being it is difficult to maintain the peace.
 The connection between global peace, justice and well-being is also a main theme of Agenda 2030 for sustainable development.
 A peaceful world promotes justice, which in turn increases the overall well-being of individuals and communities.
 These challenges are not isolated factors; they interact and affect all of us.
 Facing these challenges requires interdisciplinary research, policy coherence and collective actions at several different levels.

-The aim of the programme is to provide the students with a foundation for both third-cycle studies and professional employment within a number of international, national and local organisations, as well as within civil society organisations and private businesses active in the field.
+The aim of the programme is to provide the students with a foundation for both thirdcycle studies and professional employment within a number of international, national and local organisations, as well as within civil society organisations and private businesses active in the field.
 The skills being taught are useful within areas such as development cooperation, sustainable development, humanitarian aid, conflict resolution, peacebuilding, defence/security, cultural diversity and integration programmes, environmental planning and analysis.
 Special emphasis is placed on independent working methods, critical assessment and the ability to solve problems.

-The study programme Global peace, justice and well-being is organised within the scope of the EUniWell collaboration with the participation of partner universities.
-Global Governance Institute (GGI) in Brussels is a collaborative partner with practical experience.
+The study programme Global peace, justice and well-being is organised within the scope of the EUniWell cooperation in which the Linnaeus University together with the Nantes University of Murcia, the University of Cologne and the University of Florence make up the core.
+The Global Governance Institute (GGI) in Brussels is linked to the cooperation and contributes with practical experience and connections to actors at the international, regional, national as well as the local level and civil society organisations.
 The programme reflects the depth and the width of the EUniWell's Thematic Arena on Social Equality and Well-Being, about individual, social and societal well-being and justice, with a deliberate emphasis on the global perspective.

-This programme syllabus is based on a joint syllabus developed within the EUniWell, where each higher education institution admits their own students.
-The higher education institution to which the student is accepted is considered their home university and is also where the student shall carry out their independent project.
-Parts of the programme are offered jointly by the partner universities for the students within the programme, in a hybrid form.
-The remaining courses are made up of elective courses at the respective higher education institution.
-The students are also offered a semester of exchange studies at one of the higher education institutions included in the collaboration.
-This is an international programme, both in terms of the composition of the student group, the teachers, and the cooperation between higher education institutions from different countries.
+This programme syllabus is based on a joint syllabus developed within the EUniWell's Thematic Arena on Social Equality and Well-Being.
+Five universities are included in the collaboration and each higher education institution accepts 5-10 students.
+The higher education institution to which the student is accepted is considered their home university and is also where the student shall carry out their degree project.
+Half of the courses are offered jointly by the five universities within the programme in a hybrid form.
+The remaining courses are made up of elective courses at respective university.
+The students are also offered a semester of exchange studies at one of the higher education institutions included in the cooperation (the student chooses which one to apply to themselves).
+This is an international programme, both in terms of the composition of the student group, the teachers, and the cooperation between universities from different countries within the EU.
+Objectives Qualitative Targets in accordance with the Higher Education Ordinance: Knowledge and Understanding For a Degree of Master of Science, the student shall: